 If you get something like this, be sure the material can be cleaned.
 No matter how neat the cook, they will always do something like getting sauce on their fingers and transferring it to the chair, or splatter something on it.
 It’s inevitable.

 Personally, I don’t think a frail senior should be using a stool with wheels.
 I understand the concept – it would be nice if they could scoot from stove to sink to table.
 But, stools with wheels are inherently unstable.

-Some office models have pneumatic controls so the user can raise or lower the seat.
+Some office models have a lift mechanism with pneumatic controls so the user can raise or lower the seat.
 Many also come with controls that allow the seat to tilt backwards or forward, which prevents the chair from tipping.

-As I mentioned before, the chair probably won’t stay clean if a senior uses it in the kitchen.
-To help, it could be scotch-guarded or a towel could be placed over the seat.
+As I mentioned before, one important factor in using an office chair in the kitchen is that the chair probably won’t stay clean for long.
+To help, it could be scotch-guarded or a towel could be placed over the seat and arms.
 If the backrest is plastic, it could be wiped down after use.

-Another option for a kitchen stool could be a rolling walker with a seat (click the image to view one on Amazon).
+Another option for a kitchen stool could be a rolling walker with a seat like the image above.
 Some models come with a basket attached, which is handy for getting supplies from the pantry to the stove or taking dishes from the cabinet to the table.

 TIP: A rollator walker should have locking wheels.
 Also, the wheels should be non-marring wheels so the kitchen floor doesn’t get covered in black marks.

 Post-Surgery Hip Chair